jdposada/bioinf_202210/README.md

 ### Locally

 - Connect to the VM using an SSH tunnel
-    - `ssh -L 8787:localhost:8787 investigacion@20.119.193.126`
+    - `ssh -L 8787:localhost:8787 investigacion@<Your IP Here>`
 - Run the following command on the Azure VM
     - `docker run -d --name=rstudio-ohdsi --network=host -v /home/$USER/bioinf_202210:/home/ohdsi/workdir -e USER=ohdsi -e PASSWORD=ohdsi odysseusinc/rstudio-ohdsi:latest`
-- To check that the container is properly running run the command below.
+- To check that the container is properly running by executingon the terminal `docker ps`.
 You should see a container with the name `rstudio-ohdsi`
-    - `docker ps`
 - Open a Web browser and type on the bar `http://localhost:8787`.
 You will be promoted for a user and password.
 Both are **ohdsi**.
 The username and password can be changed if you change the values of the parameters `USER` and `PASSWORD` on the command run on the previous step.
 Be sure to check the box `Stay signed in when browser closes` if you want to Rstudio server to run in the background without you actively being there.
 This is very useful for long runnings.
 - After login you should see RStudio server on your browser.
 Type this command in the R terminal `library(PatientLevelPrediction)` The library should load with no issues.